sebastiencaille/sky-lib/skylib-java/README.md

 # Model Properties

 **Key points**
-* The Model is made of Properties (basically, a typed value + listeners)
+* The Model is made of Properties (basically, a typed value + listeners).
-* The dynamic properties of all the visual components are always driven by the properties (The visual components are never directly linked together)
+* The model properties are driving the components properties.
+  This is similar to JavaFX, but model-centric instead of component centric.
-* The properties of the model and the visual components are bound through converters
+* The properties of the model and the visual components are bound through converters (possibly weak)
+* Properties can be derived from other properties (through records or a cascade of lambda expressions).
 * The MVC model can be generated from the application model

 Complete example: [[Screenshot](../screenshots/MVC_Full_TC.png)][[Model](lib-gui-examples/src/main/java/ch/scaille/example/gui/controller/impl/ControllerExampleModel.java)] [[View](lib-gui-examples/src/main/java/ch/scaille/example/gui/controller/impl/ControllerExampleView.java)]